cheddar-me/twirpd/README.md

 # Twirpd - Twirp client for Dart

-A client implementation of the awesome Twirp Specification written in Dart.
+Dart implementation of Twirp, a simple RPC framework with protobuf service definitions.

 ## Getting started
 ### Installation